pveentjer/pveentjer.github.io/about.md

 permalink: /about/
 ---

 This is the blog of Peter Veentjer.
-I'm performance engineer at Hazelcast.
+I'm staff performance engineer at Hazelcast.